dnnsmnstrr/zettelkasten/notes/backup.md

 - [OneDrive](https://onedrive.live.com/)
 - [Mega](https://mega.nz/)

-I use all of these services to diversify the locations of my data.
+I use many of these services to diversify the locations of my data.
 This way, one provider can go down, but there will likely still be another one available.

 ## Links
 - https://github.com/geerlingguy/my-backup-plan